-A stock split isn’t a fundamental business event, so it can artificially raise the price of the valuation.
-The translation of this is that there is a good chance the stock price will actually fall post-split.
+A stock split isn’t a business event, so it can artificially raise the valuation price.
+The translation of this is that there is a good chance the stock price will fall post-split.

-But for some reason, investors think that holding a stock through the split is better than buying the shares post-split.
-For example, if you buy one share of Alphabet now you’ll receive twenty in July.
+But for some reason, investors think holding a stock through the split is better than buying the shares post-split.
+So, for example, buying one share of Alphabet will now receive twenty in July.

-But nobody wants to buy twenty shares in July, they want to see their single share split.
-There isn’t really a tried and true time to buy a stock that is going to split.
+But nobody wants to buy twenty shares in July.
+They want to see their single share split.
+There isn’t a tried and true time to buy a stock that will split.
 Some will say buy it before to gain the value of the surge into the split.

-While some will say buy the stock post-split when the price has levelled off.
-At the end of the day, this is something that is totally up to the individual investor.
-Like I said before, it really doesn’t matter when you buy the pizza, it just matters that you own it.
+While some will say buy the stock post-split when the price has leveled off.
+This is something that is totally up to the individual investor.
+As I said before, it doesn’t matter when you buy the pizza.
+It just matters that you own it.